Logovardi Airfield

-Logovardi Airfield (Аеродром Логоварди) is a smallish aerodrome located in Bitola, North Macedonia.
+Logovardi Airfield (Аеродром Логоварди) is an aerodrome located in Bitola, North Macedonia.

 Service

 On 23 July 2007, the Logovardi airfield was used as a base for firefighting to combat wildfires within the region.

 In the 1970s and 1980s, the Aero Club Mirko Todorovski hosted a popular air show each May.
 The airshow ended, however, after the breakup of Yugoslavia.
 On 24 May 2008, after 20 years of inactivity, the field was reopened as a gathering spot for air enthusiasts from across Macedonia.
 The annual air show has since been resumed by Mirko Todorovski.
 The most recent of these performances was the Bitola and Bitola Air Race which took place on 9 September 2011.

 History

-In 1935, Aeroput opened the Belgrade-Niš-Bitola line with a Spartan Cruiser II plane.
+In 1935, Aeroput added a stop in Bitola on Sundays to the Belgrade-Skopje-Thessaloniki line with a Spartan Cruiser II plane.